martimy/clab_srl_dcn/telemetry/ecmp_config.md

 # Using `generate set-request` Command

-The 'generate' command works well with small updates.
-For more complex configuration, we may need to update/replace the configuration using configuration files instead.
-The `generate set-request` commad generates the required configuration file in YAML (default) or JSON format.
-To perfom the same function as above, you we need to use the command below:

-The set-request sub command generates a request file given a list of update and/or replace paths.
-The generated file can be manually edited and used with `set` command.
-The file can be useful to perfom a set of complex configuration update/replace operations.
-The generated file can also be used to create configuration templates.
+The set-request sub command generates a request file given a list of update/replace paths.
+The generated file can be used with `set` command and `--request-file` flag.
+The file can be useful to perfom a set of complex configuration operations and it can be used also to create configuration templates.

 Generate the request file: